westphae/selcald/README.md

 be made during the signal and a final decision determined from statistical analysis of the raw measurements.

 The normal source of sampled audio is the soundcard interface.
+After some digging, it seems that PortAudio would be a good choice for an audio interface API, since it provides both a degree of platform independence and isolates the application from the various underlying audio frameworks (i.e. ALSA, Pulseaudio, SndKit, etc.).
-Standard sampling rates of 44100, 22050, 10025, and 8000 samples/second are supported.
-Lower sampling rates are preferred due to the lower processing load, as are fixed point DSP implementations versus floating point implementations.
+In general, lower sampling rates are preferred due to the reduced processing load, as are fixed point DSP implementations versus floating point implementations.

 ### Pseudocode